 Brompton Regis is a typically small and sleepy Exmoor village (but still large enough for a welcoming pub) in Somerset nestling in the lee of Haddon Hill (a good walk and far-reaching views) between Dulverton and the Somerset coast at Minehead.
-Here, farmers have converted barns surplus to requirement to create comfortable and cosy self catering accommodation in addition to a selection of high quality farmhouses and cottages all available as holiday cottages.
+Here, Somerset farmers have converted barns surplus to requirement to create comfortable and cosy self catering accommodation in addition to a selection of high quality farmhouses and cottages all available as holiday cottages.
 These provide the perfect base for holidays exploring the coast and the the beautiful Exmoor National Park.
-Bromption Regis itself still retains its pub, The George Inn – and a good pub at that.
+Brompton Regis itself still retains its pub, The George Inn – and a good pub at that.
 It’s been there for a few centuries and these days is known as much for its food as it is for the local ales it provides the weary traveller back from a day’s ramble across the Moor.

 Beautiful 7 bedroom Victorian house situated in the heart of Exmoor National Park and comfortably accommodating up to 14.
 This tastefully decorated house is wonderfully spacious and is within easy walking distance of Wimbleball Lake where a number of water and land based activities can be enjoyed.

 St. Mary’s, Brompton Regis’s village church, has been there for longer, for around 8-900 years and worth exploring inside and out for those who like ecclesiastical architecture or discovering local names and epitaphs on ancient and gnarled gravestones.
 Close to the village is the Wimbleball Reservoir.
 It has a watersports centre which provides opportunities for those visitors wanting to try their hand at dingy sailing or kayaking – or bring your own boat.
 It’s also a good place for a spot of fishing and is popular with local anglers.
 For landlubbers, the shores of the lake are perfect for a half day or evening stroll at any time of year.